 These questions led to Bill sharing his experience and lessons with inmates.
 In their interactions with one another, amazing things started happening.
-In fact, they were so significant, meaningful, and inspiring that Bill decided to write a self help book for prisoners, Doing Time With God, as a way for other incarcerated men and women to benefit.
+In fact, they were so significant, meaningful, and inspiring that Bill decided to write a great read that falls into the category of the best self help books for prisoners, Doing Time With God, as a way for other incarcerated men and women to benefit.

 Bill not only wanted to write a book that helped inmates make positive changes in their lives, he also wanted to write one of the most encouraging books for prisoners that enabled them to see their value as human beings.

-The message in Doing Time With God makes it a great self help book for prisoners because it is about being the man or woman God created us to be.
+The message in Doing Time With God makes it one of the most memorable self help books for prisoners because it is about being the man or woman God created us to be.
 The book has motivated inmates in dozens of prisons who have heard Bill's story.
 Inmates can relate to the feelings of anger and resentment that Bill experienced after the shooting, as well as other feelings: afraid, cheated, disappointed, discouraged, frustrated, depressed, ashamed, helpless, impatient, disrespected, and rejected.

 In listening to Bill’s story, inmates can see that it is possible to break the chains of unpleasant emotions; they also see how it is possible escape the shackles of negative and powerless thinking that holds them back from being the person they were meant to be.